pork apples and onions in a slightly sweet cider sauce served

 Prepare Ingredients

-• Salt the pork chops.
+• Salt the pork.

 Cooking Instructions